soroshansari/cardinal-staking/tools/README.md

 Only the stake pool authority can successfully execute this transaction

-## updateMultipliersOnVolume.ts
+## updateMultipliersOnRules.ts

 ### Params:

-`VOLUME_RULES`, `stakePoolId`, `cluster`
+`UPDATE_RULES`, `stakePoolId`, `cluster`

 ### Usage:

-Given `VOLUME_RULES`, the script is used to update the multipliers of reward entries according to the number of tokens staked in a pool by a given user e.g. if a user stakes `X` number of tokens, user gets `Y` multiplier for their staked tokens.
-The rules regarding the mapping of volume of tokens by user to multiplier is defined in `VOLUME_RULES` by the pool authority in the script.
+Given `UPDATE_RULES`, the script is used to update the multipliers of reward entries according to give rules specified in the script.
+Rules option can be `volume` (if user stakes 2+ token, set token multpliers to `X`, if user staked 5+ token, set token multiplier to `Y`), `metadata` (if token has metadata attribute equal to specify value, set `X` multiplier), and `combination` (if user has to stake A,B,C mints together, token get `X` multiplier, else set to zero).
+Rules can only be set by the pool authority.